 Locals, however, warn that Siblaw Taraw is often elusive.
 There are people who attempted to visit but went lost.
 It is said that the lake is a dwelling place of unseen spirits.
 Thus, the locals usually butcher a chicken to appease these spirits.

 Siblaw Taraw is a fabled lake among the locals.
-Accordingly, it used to be a bathing area of seven maidens from the heaven.
+Accordingly, it used to be a bathing area of seven maidens from heaven.

 - Upon arriving at Barlig, register at the Tourism Office and the Municipal Police Office.
 An environmental fee of 30 pesos is collected per person.